3a1b2c3/CesiumUnrealMars/README.md

 ![image](https://user-images.githubusercontent.com/74843139/146668530-7780770b-fee2-4f46-b4c9-9f55797668d6.png" width=400> ![image](https://user-images.githubusercontent.com/74843139/146668538-96902d28-7ae2-4206-a37a-3179b1c8cb3b.png" width=400>

-Setting url for the tile set actor,Level of Detail settings for the tile set actor
+Setting url for the tile set actor, **Level of Detail** settings for the tile set actor

 Select and frame the tile set actor you just edited.
 You might see it from below as pictured here in the top view.

-A Cesium Georeference actor has automatically been generated, select it.
-In its Details tab, click the Place Georeference Origin Here button while framing the just generated tileset in view as shown below.
+A **Cesium Georeference actor** has automatically been generated, select it in WorldOutliner.
+In its** Details tab**, click the  WorlOutliner button while framing the just generated tileset in view as shown below.

-Change to top view to see your mars tile better.
-Add the geo reference in the tile sets Cesium Detail settings as shown below.
+Change to **top view** to see your mars tile better.
+Add the** geo reference** in the tile sets Cesium Detail settings as shown below.

 <img src="https://user-images.githubusercontent.com/74843139/146661890-439198ac-3d7b-433f-9743-9fe58044efac.png" width=400> <img src="https://user-images.githubusercontent.com/74843139/146668495-e0fde770-f609-4166-a97d-d361849f7579.png" width=400>

 The **mars tile set** seen from below (the grid are the tiles)

 ## Add a car/rover to mars